Chemistry Courses

 Discussion of current areas of interest in inorganic materials research.
 Topics include: superconductors, magnetic and electronic materials, nonlinear optics, polymeric coordination complexes, biogenic materials, intercalation compounds and liquid crystals.

 Prerequisites: CHEM 341; CHEM 342 completed or concurrent.
 Three credits and laboratory.
-Offered in alternate years.
+Not offered in 2024/25.

 445 Introduction to Photochemistry and Applications in Sustainable Catalysis